Derived deformation theory of algebraic structures: Examples

-Given an ordinary associative (or $E_1$) algebra $A$, its endomorphisms $Hom_{biMod_A}(A,A)$ in the category $biMod_A$ of $A$-bimodules form nothing but the center $Z(A)$ of $A$.
+Given an ordinary associative algebra $A$, its endomorphisms $Hom_{biMod_A}(A,A)$ in the category $biMod_A$ of $A$-bimodules is isomorphic to the center $Z(A)$ of $A$.
 Deriving this hom object gives the Hochschild cochain complex $C^*(A,A)\cong \mathbb{R}Hom_{biMod_A}(A,A)$ of $A$, and the associated Hochschild cohomology $HH^*(A,A)$ of $A$ satisfies $HH^0(A,A)=Z(A)$.
-More generally, one has the following definition (see~\cite{Fra, Lur2, GTZ}). \begin{defn} The (full) Hochschild complex of an $E_n$-algebra $A$, computing its higher Hochschild cohomology, is the derived hom $C^*_{E_n}(A,A)=\mathbb{R}Hom^{E_n}_A(A,A)$ in the category of (operadic) $A$-modules\footnote{note that the operadic $E_1$-module are precisely the bimodules} over $E_n$. \end{defn} The Deligne conjecture endows the Hochschild cochain complex with an $E_{n+1}$-algebra structure~\cite[Theorem 6.28]{GTZ} or~\cite{Fra, Lur2}.
+For higher structures, one has the following definition (see~\cite{Fra, Lur2, GTZ}). \begin{defn} The (full) Hochschild complex of an $E_n$-algebra $A$, computing its higher Hochschild cohomology, is the derived hom $C^*_{E_n}(A,A)=\mathbb{R}Hom^{E_n}_A(A,A)$ in the category of (operadic) $A$-modules\footnote{note that the operadic $E_1$-module are precisely the bimodules} over $E_n$. \end{defn} The Deligne conjecture endows the Hochschild cochain complex with an $E_{n+1}$-algebra structure~\cite[Theorem 6.28]{GTZ} or~\cite{Fra, Lur2}.
 Associated to an $E_n$-algebra $A$, one also has its cotangent complex $L_A$, which classifies square-zero extensions of $A$~\cite{Fra, Lur2}. \begin{defn}[\cite{Fra}] The tangent complex $T_A$ of an $E_n$-algebra $A$ is the dual $T_A:= Hom^{E_n}_A(L_A,A)\cong \mathbb{R}Der(A,A)$. \end{defn} The latter isomorphism gives a $L_\infty$-structure to $T_A$ and Francis~\cite{Fra, Lur2} has proved that $T_A[-n]$ has a canonical structure of $E_{n+1}$-algebra (lifting the $L_\infty$-structure).
 He further proved that there is a fiber sequence where the first map is a map of $E_{n+1}$-algebras.

-A corollary of our theorem~\ref{T:Def+=hAut} is the following operadic identification of the tangent complex $T_A$ of an $E_n$-algebra~(\ref{D:HochTangent}): \begin{cor} The $E_n$-Hochschild tangent complex $T_A$ of an $E_n$-algebra $A$ is naturally weakly equivalent as an $L_\infty$-algebra to $g_{E_n^+,A}^{\psi^+}$:
+A corollary of our theorem~\ref{T:Def+=hAut} is the following operadic identification of the tangent complex $T_A$ of an $E_n$-algebra~(\ref{D:HochTangent}): \begin{cor} The $E_n$-Hochschild tangent complex $T_A$ of an $E_n$-algebra $A$ is naturally weakly equivalent as an $L_\infty$-algebra to $g_{E_n^+,A}^{\varphi^+}$: